 Logistic Regression

-The term logistic growth goes back to the Belgian mathematician Pierre François Verhulst (1804-1849), who in 1837 formulated the so-called logistic equation to describe demographic developments.
+The term logistic growth goes back to the Belgian mathematician Pierre François Verhulst (1804-1849), who formulated the so-called logistic equation in 1837 to describe demographic trends.

 The purpose of the program is to perform a curve fit to the logistic function ƒ(t) for a series of measured values.